Steingrímur Hermannsson: International affairs

 Internationally, his greatest moment as Prime Minister came in 1986, when he hosted the Reykjavík Summit of Soviet General Secretary Mikhail Gorbachev and US President Ronald Reagan.
 Although not considered a success at the time, the summit paved the way for the ending of the Cold War, and the Icelandic government's management of the event was widely commended.
 In 1991, during the January Events in Lithuania, Steingrímur expressed strong support for Vytautas Landsbergis, Chairman of Lithuanian Parliament.
-Shortly after, Iceland was the first country to recognize the independence of Lithuania from Soviet Union.
+Shortly after, Iceland was the first country to recognize the independence of Lithuania from the Soviet Union.

 Steingrímur first kept a low profile in his retirement, rarely voicing his opinion of current affairs.
-He was however a founding member of Heimssýn, an organization opposed to Iceland's entry of the European Union, and became increasingly critical of the Progressive Party's policies.
+He was however a founding member of Heimssýn, an organization opposed to Iceland's entry into the European Union, and became increasingly critical of the Progressive Party's policies.
 He gave public support to "The Iceland Movement", an ad hoc environmental movement which ran (unsuccessfully) in the 2007 Althing elections, appearing in campaign advertisements on TV.
-As a result of these activities, he mostly lost the informal status of the Progressive party's "Grand Old Man".
+As a result of these activities, he mostly lost the informal status of the Progressive Party's "Grand Old Man".

 In his last years Steingrímur was a well liked and respected elder statesman, and was considered as a potential candidate for the 1996 presidential elections.
 But he quickly declined that honour, stating his intention to retire at the age of 70.
 His memoirs, published in three volumes in 1998–2000, became bestsellers.

+By 2007, Steingrímur had left the Progressive Party, after it had turned more to the right and he appeared in TV-ads advertising the Icelandic Movement party.

+During a eulogy made by former Canadian prime minister Brian Mulroney at George H. W. Bush' state funeral in 2018, Mulroney joked about Steingrímur's often long speeches.

 Family

 Steingrímur was twice married and had six children.
 His youngest son, Guðmundur Steingrímsson was active in Icelandic politics between 2007 and 2016.
 He first ran for the Althing in the 2007 elections, for the Social Democratic Alliance.
 In early 2009, however, he switched sides and joined his grandfather's and father's Progressive Party and got elected.
-Then switched again and got elected in 2013 for Bright Future.
+Then switched again and got elected in 2013 for his own party as a chairman, Bright Future, where he attempted to become a prime minister just like his father and grandfather.

 His eldest children, John, Ellen, and Neil Hermannsson reside in the United States with their own children, all of whom have been to Iceland.